wombelix/dominik-wombacher-cc/content/posts/2022/access-to-suse-live-lab-environment-through-ssh-reverse-tunnel-and-rdp_en.rst

 SUSE provides some great Training Courses with a lot of Exercises and Online Labs are also available for most of them.
 But, at least in the Environment available to SUSE Partners, the Labs can only be accessed through a Browser, with a fixed size of 1080x800, no support for Resize, Full-screen or Copy/Paste.

+**Update 2024-10-06**: There is a new *Open in new window* button available which allows higher resolutions than 1080x800 because it uses the full browser window.
+But all other limitations are the same since I wrote about it two years ago.
+Therefore I still prefer to reverse tunnel into the Lab machine and use an RDP client as explained in this post.

 The Tech Stack used to provide those access:
 `hastexo XBlock <https://github.com/hastexo/hastexo-xblock>`__